-To properly assess goaltenders, the Rep Operations Committee may retain an independent goalie evaluator with significant goaltending expertise, in order to objectively assess goaltenders and make recommendations to Head Coaches and the Evaluation Committee.
+In order to properly assess goaltenders, the Rep Operations Committee may retain an independent goalie evaluator with significant goaltending expertise, in order to objectively assess goaltenders and make recommendations to Head Coaches and the Evaluation Committee.

 All Rep teams should take 2 Goalies if available and each evaluated as being of appropriate skill level.